fairhill1/tiktak/examples.md

 - ned pa ak es big = need for water is big
 - kaim ned mas tim = they need more time

+**With futmak (future-make = project):**
+- mi hav futmak nov = I have new future-make = I have new project
+- na pas mak futmak big = we made big future-make = we made big project
+- so es futmak pa kompu = this is future-make for computer = this is computer project
+- tu makvak futmak = you learn the future-make = you learn the project
+- kaim pas fin futmak passol = they finished future-make yesterday = they finished project yesterday
+- mi vol mak futmak met tu = I want to make future-make with you = I want to make project with you
+- mi mak futmak sotim = I'm making future-make now = I'm working on project now

 **With comparatives:**
 - mi mas big dan tu = I'm bigger than you
 - sol mas hot dan lun = sun is hotter than moon